bayeshust/bayeshust.github.io/_posts/2025-04-04-ms-publisher-usefulness.md

 ### 📌 Why Not Use Word?

-1. Manual layouting is painful—text and images jump around.
+1. Images layouting is painful—text and images jump around.
 2. No built-in image mail merge without scripting or workarounds.
 3. Harder to precisely align multiple badges on one page.